aws-samples/r53resolver-query-log-parser/README.md

 ![alt text](https://github.com/spanningt/route53resolverLogging/raw/master/sam-output.png "SAM Output Values")

+#### Malicous Domains List
+This SAM will create S3 bucket (bucket will be named based on parameter `S3MaliciousDomainsBucketName`).
+You will need to store the file with list of malicious domains in that bucket.
+Once you drop the file into S3, lambda function will be triggered automatically and it will parse the file and store the malicious domains into DynamoDB table as defined in `template.yaml` parameter `DDBMaliciousDomainsTable`

+For this sample application we obtained list of malicious domain from [curated list of awesome Threat Intelligence resources](https://github.com/hslatman/awesome-threat-intelligence).
+For the testing we used https://www.malwaredomainlist.com/mdl.php

+> Optional: You can also modify `import_malicious_list` Lambda function to download the file from location other than S3. i.e using CURL or similar.

+If file format that you are using isnt compatible with one we used you will need to modify `import_malicious_list`

 ## Populate `malicious-domains` DynamoDB Table

 Navigate to AWS Console and go to Lamba.
 Find *ImportMaliciousListFunctionOutput* Lambda function it will be named `cfnStackName-ImportMaliciousListFunc-XXXXXXXXX`